w3f/w3f-education/docs/Rust/section6/traits.md

 impl DigitalBank for Account {}
 ```
-If the above code was ran, we'd be presented with this error:
+If the above code was run, we'd be presented with this error:

 ```rust
 error[E0046]: not all trait items implemented, missing: `transfer`